 Those of us in the sunshine state already feel this one.
 That giant, blinding, almost-10,000-degrees-Fahrenheit star that keeps Earth stable also damages nearly everything in its path — your skin, my skin, polar icecaps and, in this case, plastic.

 Quick science lesson.
 If you’ve been following me for a while, you know that cars get significantly hotter on the inside than the outside when in direct sunlight.
-(When temperatures outside are between 80–100° F, the temperature inside a car can climb exponentially to between 130–172° F.) Luckily, the plastic your car seat is made of has a high melting point, but its Heat Deflection Temperature (AKA Heat Distortion Temperature) can range from 158–212° F. Basically, in that 158–172° range, the plastic in your little’s car seat can begin to distort, weaken, and can eventually become major trouble you can’t even see.
+(When temperatures outside are between 80–100° F, the temperature inside a car can climb exponentially to between 130–172° F.) Luckily, the plastic your car seat is made of has a high melting point, but its Heat Deflection Temperature (AKA Heat Distortion Temperature) can range from 158–212° F. Basically, in that 158–172° range, the plastic in your little’s car seat can begin to distort, weaken, and can eventually become major trouble invisible to the naked eye.

 Technology advances and safety standards change.